danielhuang-030/twitter-test/README.md

 [online Swagger UI demo](https://twitter-test.333030.xyz/api-docs/)

 ### Introduction
 Simple implementation of the basic functions of twitter: including member login/logout, post, follow and like.
+(Back-end only)

+### Features
+- Member registration, login, logout, and CURD functions for posts
+- Members can click like on posts or cancel
+- Members can follow other members or be followed by other members
+- Instant notification to members via websocket
+  - Notify all followers when a member posts a new post
+  - Notify members when the status of following is changed

+### Tech Stack
+- Using Laravel 10(PHP 8.1 with swoole) + MySQL 5.7 + Redis + soketi(websocket)

 ### Packages
 - [laravel/octane](https://github.com/laravel/octane) - Laravel Octane